datacarpentry/r-raster-vector-geospatial/_episodes/12-time-series-raster.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives

-After completing this activity, you will:

-* Understand the format of a time series raster dataset.
-* Know how to work with time series rasters.
-* Be able to efficiently import a set of rasters stored in a single directory.
-* Be able to plot and explore time series raster data using the `plot()` function in `R`.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded